-An old bitter miser is given a chance for redemption when he is haunted by ghosts on Christmas Eve.
+An old bitter miser is given a chance for redemption when spirits visit him on Christmas Eve.

 Did You Know?